Qalthos/ansible-network-triager/README.md

 # Ansible Network Triager

-Set repositories of interest and run with `python -m triager -c /path/to/config.yaml`
+Set repositories of interest and run with `triager -c /path/to/config.yaml`

 This tool assists in weekly bug triages by fetching all issues and pull-requests from repositories specified in the config file that were created (or updated)